Gillette residents help reunite lost dog with Nebraska owner

 Doris and her husband had to return home last Tuesday so he could get to work Wednesday.
 The couple made the nearly 10-hour drive to Wahoo, Nebraska, without Manny.
 It was a long drive, she said.

-“We were scared that we’d never see him again,” Spear said.
-“I just put all my faith in the Father, in God.
-‘Father God, please keep this little dog safe and help him not be so scared of people.’
-He doesn’t trust strangers.
-He’s a little rescue dog in the first place, and we’ve only had him for about a year.
-He’s really skittish.”

 Spear reached out to the Gillette News Record’s advertising department after days of searching for Manny with no luck.
-An advertisement went up Wednesday, May 26, on the News Record’s Facebook page, and Gillette residents responded with updates and Manny sightings.
+An advertisement went up May 26 on the News Record’s Facebook page, and Gillette residents responded with updates and sightings.

-The Maverik station was the place he’d last been spotted, according to the ad.
-The comment section for the post on Facebook served as the best way of tracking his movements.

-“I saw him yesterday I think near south fork apartments …,” wrote one commenter May 27.

 Gillette residents and pet-lovers were obviously invested in Spear’s story and hoped to see Manny returned to his owner safely.
 Almost a week after he scooted out the door, Manny wandered into an open garage door on South Emerson Avenue.
 A person could walk the main roads of Shoshone Avenue, 4J Road and Boxelder Road to reach South Emerson Avenue in a little more than 3 miles.
 It’s impossible to know how much distance Manny covered, but he’d covered a lot of ground for a pup missing multiple toes.

-Brenda Bundtrock said Manny wandered in while she and her longtime partner, Dion Kowalczyk, were packing for an upcoming move.
+Brenda Bundtrock said Manny wandered in while she and her longtime partner, Dion Kowalczyk, were packing for a move.

 “Dion goes, ‘Well there’s this little dog that’s been coming in the garage and going out of the garage and hanging out underneath the truck.’
 About that time, he was starting to come in the garage again,” Bundtrock said.